 How do I set up an online shop?
 What do I have to pay attention to?
 I asked myself that 10 years ago.
 The shop, which I founded in the middle of the last economic crisis and started from my parents’ basement in 2010, now has seven-figure sales.
 This year we are celebrating our 10th shop anniversary and have more than 50,000 satisfied customers.

 Anyone who is currently dealing with the topic of creating an online shop may have their backs to the wall.
 The corona crisis has far-reaching consequences for everyone, especially for local retailers.
 Having your own online shop makes you independent and offers an additional source of revenue.

 In this article, I present 10 points that you should definitely consider when creating an online shop .

 I am reporting here partly from experiences and observations of other online shops.
 But many are my own.
-With this article, I want to help make your start easier.
+Being one of the best SEO consultant in Dubai, with this article, I want to help make your start easier.
 So you don’t have to repeat the same mistakes I made.
 So that you can save yourself the hardship and invest it in the development of your online shop.

 This article has been updated continuously since 2012 and supplemented with my latest findings.
 Please drop by again.

 Starting an online shop today – a good idea?